16 Questions To Ask To Get To Know Someone Quickly

 Whether you’re looking to make new friends or cultivate a romantic relationship, most people will have the desire to get to know people around them on a deeper level at some point.
 This process can be intimidating for some, however.
 You may not know which questions to ask when getting to know someone or how to find connections in common.
 One classic method is asking some getting-to-know-someone questions.
 Coming up with a mental list of leading questions to use as conversation starters could be one method of striking up an interesting conversation with a potential connection.
 We’ll cover some ideas here.

-Active listening when getting to know someone
+Practice active listening to get to know someone

-You may benefit most from asking get-to-know-you questions if you are genuinely interested in hearing someone's answer.
+You may benefit most from asking "get to know you" questions if you are genuinely interested in hearing someone's answer.
 Take the time to actively listen and let the conversation evolve naturally.
 Try not to jump too quickly from question to question without discussing the person's responses.

 To actively listen, consider the following behaviors:

-• Face the speaker with your body
+- Face the speaker with your body

-• Nod or acknowledge that you heard them during pauses in the conversation
+- Nod or acknowledge that you heard them during pauses in the conversation

-• Don't interrupt or add your feelings or opinions until you've finished speaking about what they've said
+- Don't interrupt or add your feelings or opinions until you've finished speaking about what they've said

-• Pay attention to the other person's body language
+- Pay attention to the other person's body language

-• Repeat back what the person stated if you don't understand to ensure you gained the correct information
+- Repeat back what the person stated if you don't understand to ensure you gained the correct information

 Some questions may feel more appropriate than others, given the atmosphere, so try to balance what feels natural.
 For example, you most likely won’t want to start a conversation asking a person about the craziest thing they’ve ever done or the biggest regrets from their younger self, as those questions may reveal information too much and too soon.
 Instead, most people prefer starting with easier questions, like asking about a person’s first job or their pet peeves.